 Whenever we inquire about a free cabin upgrade on a cruise, we always wait until after the first port.

 And it works.
-We’ve been successful with it three times now.
-Most recently, on the brand new Norwegian Bliss, we spent the first few nights in our small, inexpensive interior cabin.
+We’ve been successful with this free balcony upgrade tactic three times.
+Most recently, on the Norwegian Bliss, we spent the first few nights in our small, inexpensive interior cabin.
 Then after we departed the beautiful Azore Islands, we simply asked Guest Relations if it would be possible to switch to a balcony cabin.
 Without any hesitation, he happily fulfilled our request and immediately showed us to our big new veranda stateroom located midship!
 No charge, no questions asked.

 This method is still far from a sure thing, but it doesn’t hurt much to take five minutes out of your day to ask about this possibility.
+Remember to smile and be polite.
 You may even get to sail away from that first port in your upgraded balcony stateroom!

 5) Why Book a “Guaranteed Stateroom” on a Cruise

 Booking a guaranteed stateroom is a gamble.
 But it’s a gamble in which the cruiser has everything to gain and nothing to lose.
 When booking a guaranteed stateroom on a cruise you are “guaranteed” a room within the cabin designation you booked: inside, outside, balcony, or suite.
-By booking these staterooms you get the absolute lowest price and you could end up in a very convenient position on the ship.
+By booking these staterooms you get the absolute lowest price for that category.

-Or you may find yourself in a less desirable cabin location somewhere up in the bow of the ship.
-Either way, you’ll definitely be paying the lowest price.
+The gamble is that you could either end up in a very convenient location on the ship or find yourself in a less desirable cabin location like somewhere up in the bow or underneath a noisy area.
+Either way, you’ll be paying the lowest price.
 And since your specific cabin has not been assigned, there’s a small yet realistic chance of getting bumped up to a higher category.
 It’s happened to us!

 During a Panama Canal Cruise on the Celebrity Infinity, we booked a cheap last-minute inside guaranteed cabin.
 We were instead assigned a big beautiful veranda stateroom on the Penthouse level.
 Really!

 But this didn’t just happen to us.
-We spoke to a few other lucky cruisers on this voyage that reported the exact same circumstance.
+We spoke to a few other lucky cruisers on this voyage who reported the same circumstance.

-However, if going this route, just be sure that you are still comfortable with the stateroom category you book because it is still not a sure thing that you’ll get the free balcony upgrade.
-An upgrade may go to someone else in an assigned cabin, then you’ll be assigned to the cabin who received the upgrade.
+However, if using this tactic, just be sure that you are still comfortable with the stateroom category you book because it is still not a sure thing that you’ll get the free balcony upgrade.
+An upgrade may go to someone else in an assigned cabin, and then you’ll be assigned to the cabin that received the upgrade.
 But don’t lose hope.
-It is absolutely possible and we’re living proof of that.
+It is possible and we’re living proof of that.

 6) Complain If You Have a Legitimate Reason